Convergence of Random Reshuffling Under The Kurdyka-{\L}ojasiewicz Inequality: Introduction

-Though \RR has wide applications in practice, its convergence behavior is mainly studied under the setting of strong convexity; see, e.g., \cite{gurbu2019,haochen2019,Nagaraj2019}.
-These results are mainly supported by the claim that \RR significantly outperforms the stochastic gradient method (SGD) for strongly convex minimization.
-In this paper, we will establish much broader convergence results for \RR under the Kurdyka-{\L}ojasiewicz (KL) inequality.
+Although \RR enjoys vast applicability in practice, its convergence behavior is primarily studied under strong convexity; see, e.g., \cite{gurbu2019}.
+This restrictive setting is mainly motivated by the claim that \RR significantly outperforms SGD for strongly convex problems.
+In this work, we will establish much broader convergence results for \RR under the Kurdyka-{\L}ojasiewicz (KL) inequality.
 We summarize our main contributions below.